Armenian Apostolic Church

-The Armenian Apostolic Church (Հայ Առաքելական Եկեղեցի) is the national church of the Armenian people.
-Part of Oriental Orthodoxy, it is one of the most ancient Christian institutions.
-The Kingdom of Armenia was the first state to adopt Christianity as its official religion under the rule of King Tiridates III of the Arsacid dynasty in the early 4th century.
-According to tradition, the church originated in the missions of Apostles Bartholomew and Thaddeus of Edessa in the 1st century.
+The Armenian Apostolic Church (Հայ Առաքելական Եկեղեցի) is the autocephalous national church of Armenia.
+Part of Oriental Orthodoxy, it is one of the most ancient Christian churches.
+The Armenian Apostolic Church uses the Armenian Rite.
+The Kingdom of Armenia was the first state in history to adopt Christianity as its official religion (under the Armenian Apostolic traditions) during the rule of King Tiridates III, of the Arsacid dynasty in the early 4th century.

+According to tradition, the church originated in the missions of Apostles Bartholomew and Thaddeus (Jude) in the 1st century.
 St. Gregory the Illuminator was the first official primate of the church.
 It is sometimes referred to as the Armenian Apostolic Orthodox Church, Armenian Church or Armenian Gregorian Church.

+The Armenian Apostolic Church should not be confused with the fully distinct Armenian Catholic Church, which is an Eastern Catholic Church in communion with the See of Rome.

 History

-Origins
+Origins and early church history

 The Armenian Apostolic Church believes in apostolic succession through the apostles Bartholomew and Thaddeus (Jude).
-According to tradition, the latter of the two apostles is said to have cured Abgar V of Edessa of leprosy with the Image of Edessa, leading to his conversion in 30 AD.
+According to tradition, the latter of the two apostles is said to have cured Abgar V of Edessa of leprosy with the Image of Edessa, leading to his conversion in AD 30.
 Thaddaeus was then commissioned by Abgar to proselytize throughout Armenia, where he converted King Sanatruk's daughter, who was eventually martyred alongside Thaddeus when Sanatruk later fell into apostasy.
 After this, Bartholomew came to Armenia, bringing a portrait of the Virgin Mary, which he placed in a nunnery he founded over a former temple of Anahit.
 Bartholomew then converted the sister of Sanatruk, who once again martyred a female relative and the apostle who converted her.
-Both apostles ordained native bishops before their execution, and some other Armenians had been ordained outside of Armenia by James the Just, brother of Jesus.
-Scholars including Bart Ehrman, Hendrik "Han" J. W. (H.J.W.
-Or Han J.W.)
+Both apostles ordained native bishops before their execution, and some other Armenians had been ordained outside of Armenia by James the Just.
+Scholars including Bart Ehrman, Han J.W.
 Drijvers, and Walter Bauer dismiss the conversion of Abgar V as fiction.

 According to Eusebius and Tertullian, Armenian Christians were persecuted by kings Axidares, Khosrov I, and Tiridates III, the last of whom was converted to Christianity by Gregory the Illuminator.
-Ancient Armenia's adoption of Christianity as a state religion (the first state to do so) has been referred to by Nina Garsoïan as "probably the most crucial step in its history."
+Ancient Armenia was the first state to adopt Christianity as a state religion, which has been referred to by Nina Garsoïan as "probably the most crucial step in its history."
 This conversion distinguished it from its Iranian and Mazdean roots and protected it from further Parthian influence.
 According to Mary Boyce, the acceptance of Christianity by the Arsacid-Armenian rulers was partly in defiance of the Sassanids.

 When King Tiridates III made Christianity the state religion of Armenia between 300 and 301, it was not an entirely new religion there.
 It had penetrated the country from at least the third century, and may have been present even earlier.